twhiston/tw.gl.repl/README.md

 There is a helper patch included `editor-development.maxpat` which has a helpful simple setup which you can use to help with developing.

+## TODO

+* improve scaling
+* new core formatters should be automatically added to the init of the repl?
+* support and help patches
+  * patch that makes max objects?
+  * patch which uses processor functions
+  * example with something running in the background continually outputting data
+  * rewrite opengl example as a shortcode processor style version for demo?

 ## License